natesworks/nbs-offline-v59/README.md

-# NBS Offline Base
+# NBS Offline V62

-A simple base for an offline client.
+An offline client by Natesworks.

+## Credits

+OwnHomeDataMessage structure by Soufgame (BSVS).